EthanPartridge/Cash-Register/README.md

 the user to give the customer 1 twenty dollar bill, 4 one dollar bills, 2 quarters, 1 dime, 1 nickel, and 3 pennies.

-The .cs file is located under
+The .cs file is located in the "cash register" folder and is named "Program.cs".